Chapter 5120:1-1 Release

 (A) Documents of the adult parole authority, including the parole board, shall be subject to rule 5120-9-49 of the Administrative Code.

-(B) In addition, and subject to the same limitations, the following documents of the adult parole authority, including the parole board, shall be deemed public records: determinations, orders, and minutes made by the adult parole authority including the parole board, resulting from any hearing required by law or division-level 5120: 1 of the Administrative Code.
+(B) In addition, and subject to the same limitations, the following documents of the adult parole authority, including the parole board, shall be deemed public records: determinations, orders, minutes, and records of attempts to provide notice to any individual or entity other than a victim made by the adult parole authority including the parole board, in connection with any hearing required by law or division 5120:1 of the Administrative Code.

 (C) As used in this rule “parole board record” means any record that is provided to or considered by the parole board in making its decisions and any record prepared by the parole board in carrying out its responsibilities under the Revised Code.